techchetan/python/NLP.md

            conda install -c conda-forge spacy
            python -m spacy download en
 #### 8. NLP
-        nlp() function from spaCy  automatically take text and run some operation for tag,parser and describe the data,part of speech en so on.
+        nlp() function from spaCy  automatically take text and run some operation for tag,parser and describe the data, part of speech en so on.
 This call as tokenization
         Example:
                 import spacy
                 nlp = spacy.load('en_core_web_sm')   # Loading language